 A week-long field trip to rural India to explore eco-restoration efforts at the grassroots level

 The course is open to young professionals and college students from any stream.
-A total of 25 participants will be selected.
+A total of 25 participants between 18 - 25 years of age will be selected.

 This includes training fees, month long stay, local and outstation field excursions, select reading materials, together with lunch and refreshments during all training days.

 1. Several Kamla Chowdhry Fellowships are offered to participants to meet stay costs.

 2. Please pay your fee (including the fee for accommodation) after your participation in the course is confirmed.

 When sending your draft/cheque, do mention on the envelope the name of the course.
 Email the draft/cheque number to course contact.

 2. You will receive a call from CSE for a short interview with you

 3. A panel from CSE to decide the final participants' list on the basis of the short note and interview

 4. We send you acceptance or decline letter